A Day in Cinque Terre, April 2024

 In around two hours’ time, Monterosso al Mare with the first beach shows up.
 The walk ahead is mostly down.
 Tourists from Monterosso a Mare exhausted with the never-ending up-street and upward staircases.

 The Church of Saint John the Baptist is on the left side of the main road entering the older sector of Monterosso al Mare.
-The façade is made of alternating vestments of white marble and dark green serpentine and the main portal is surmounted by a fresco portraying Saint John baptising Christ and directly above this there is an elegant rose window.
+The façade is made of alternating vestments of white marble and dark green serpentine and the main portal is surmounted by a fresco portraying Saint John baptising Christ and directly above this is an elegant rose window.

 The town centre of Monterosso al Mare is dotted with pastel-coloured buildings.
 Residents spotted chatting at their balcony whilst tourists filled up the beach with clear water.
 The beach is one of the best beaches in Cinque Terre.
 Already in April, it was full of sunbathers and a few swimmers.
 There is a second beach which one can access it by passing through a tunnel.
 It’s equally beautiful.
 Nearby is the railway station to navigate between the five villages of Cinque Terre.